cs3110/textbook/_sources/chapters/ds/hash_tables.md

 {{ video_embed | replace("%%VID%%", "mn2pDfusFyY")}}

-How could we arrange for buckets to have expected constant length?
+How could we arrange buckets to have expected constant length?
 To answer that, let's think about the number of bindings and buckets in the table.
 Define the *load factor* of the table to be